Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: Convex Geometries

-Let us notice that the representation of the input to the algorithm as presented in \ref{algorithm} it is of the size $n$.
-We would like to answer the question regarding complexity relating to the size of input.
-In the loop, the algorithm processes each element of $X$.
-For each element $j$, where $j=1,2,\dots n$, we need to establish the following objects:
+\begin{prop} Algorithm \ref{alg:complements} runs in time with respect to . \end{prop} \begin{proof} Notice that the representation of the input to the algorithm, as presented in \ref{algorithm}, is of the size .
+We would like to answer the question regarding complexity relating to the size of the input.
+In the loop, the algorithm processes each element of .
+For each element , where , we need to compute the following objects:

-\begin{itemize} \item $C_1(j) = \{1,2,\dots,n\}$ \item $C_2(j) = \{\phi(1),\phi(2),\dots,\phi(\phi^{-1}(j))\}$ \item $(j) = C_1(j) \cap C_2(j)$. \end{itemize}
+\begin{itemize} \item \item \item . \end{itemize}

 All of this may be computed at the preprocessing stage of the algorithm implementation, going from the bottom element of the chain up to the top one.
-Each of this computation complexity is $\mathcal{O}(n)$ for all elements in $X$.
-Hence the cost of preprocessing is $\mathcal{O}(n)$.
+Each of these computations has complexity for all elements in .
+Hence the cost of preprocessing is .

-Now, let us list the types of comparisons which are made within the algorithm, for some $j, k \in \{1,2,\dots,n\}$:
+Now, let us list the types of comparisons which are made within the algorithm, for some :